National Mother's Day, Iriana Joko Widodo: women must empower themselves - ExBulletin

 Likewise, Minister of Social Affairs Tri Rismaharini said Mother’s Day is a boost for mothers all over Indonesia to do meaningful work, especially for women, families and all Indonesians.

 “The spirit, the dedication, accompanied by a sincere love (mother) for the motherland is a legacy that we will give to the next generation of the nation.
-Our work (women) can uplift the next generation of the nation in all corners of the country, “the Minister of Social Affairs said in a video that was released on Sunday, the flagship Mother’s Day commemoration event hosted by the PPPA ministry in Yogyakarta on Wednesday (12/22).
+Our work (women) can uplift the next generation of the nation in all corners of the country, ”the Minister of Social Affairs said in a video that was released at the height of the Mother’s Day commemoration event organized by the PPPA ministry in Yogyakarta on Wednesday (12/22) .

+The 93rd Mother’s Day Commemoration in 2021 with the theme of advanced Indonesian women, is an effort to commemorate and appreciate the struggle of Indonesian women to seize and fulfill the independence where the first Indonesian Women’s Congress from 22 to 25 December 1928 was held in Yogyakarta and became the basis for determining Mother’s Day. (adv / end)

 Sources